McNairy/kubernetes/APACHE-KAFKA.md

 ```
 deleteTopicEnable: true
-storageClass: nfs-client # There are a few one them, I filled in all of them
+storageClass: nfs-client # There are a few of them, I filled in all of them with "nfs-client"

 ```